 Noureddin Zin’s journey in Canada has been a struggle, but he’s determined to make a difference.

-“I was among the first to arrive to Toronto in December 2015 on one of the very first flights,” says the 50-year-old.
+“I was among the first to arrive in Toronto in December 2015 on one of the very first flights,” says the 50-year-old.

 The future belongs to our children.
 It’s all about the children and I am so grateful to this country for giving us this opportunity.
 I am so happy we are here.”